VedantDambhare/Decentralized_eVault/readme.txt

-This is a decentralized eVault application which can store all file formats. hehe
+This is a decentralized eVault application which can store all file formats.